Finite-time Safety and Reach-avoid Verification of Stochastic Discrete-time Systems: Finite-time Safety Verification

 Theorem \ref{pro_e2} extends the conclusion drawn in \cite{kushner1967stochastic}, as it allows for a value of $\alpha$ within the interval $(0,1)$, in contrast to the requirement of $\alpha \geq 1$ in the cited work.
-For convenience of reference, we present the related result in \cite{kushner1967stochastic} here.
-If there exists a continuous nonnegative function satisfying
+For convenience of reference, we present the related result in \cite{kushner1967stochastic} here, which corresponds to Theorem 3 in Chapter 3 in \cite{kushner1967stochastic}. \begin{proposition} If there exists a continuous nonnegative function $v(\cdot): \widetilde{\mathcal{X}}\rightarrow \mathbb{R}$ satisfying